coolgamesx/coolgamesx.github.io/README.md

 # coolgamesx.github.io
-website that host games that are actually good and have nearly no ads
+website that host games and stuff that are actually good and have nearly no ads please dont sue me. im too lazy to add credits